The pea puffer is a small and intelligent freshwater fish that is sure to make a great addition to any tank.

 This will reduce aggressive behavior as well as encourage breeding.

 Unlike many species of Tetraodontiformes which are solitary fish, Pufferfish are actually social species that are found in large shoals.

 They occupy all regions of the tank and can be found in and amongst plant life as well as out in the open scavenging for food.
 These fish are inquisitive and pay close attention to their surroundings within the tank as well as what you are doing outside of it.

 Dwarf Pea Puffers were given their name due to their exceptionally small size.
 They grow to a maximum length of 1.4 inches which makes them one of the smallest Pufferfish species on the planet.

 They are both round in the body and thin towards the back end of the dorsal and anal fins.
 When looking at them you will notice their particularly large eyes for their small body size.

 Males and females differ in appearance which makes them relatively easy to sex.
 Males have a bright yellow belly compared to the lighter yellow-white bellies of females.
 Males also possess a dark stripe on their belly which the females do not have.
 Males are typically a darker golden-green coloration where females are a lighter yellow-green.

-Both males and females have dark patches on the upper side of the body, however males have a thick dark stripe that runs from the pectoral fins to the caudal fin and females have random tiny black spots across their body.
+Both males and females have dark patches on the upper side of the body, however, males have a thick dark stripe that runs from the pectoral fins to the caudal fin and females have random tiny black spots across their bodies.

 Males also have wrinkles around their eyes.

 Habitat and Tank Requirements

-The Dwarf Puffer come from rivers, lakes and estuaries in Southwest India.
+The Dwarf Puffer comes from rivers, lakes, and estuaries in Southwest India.
 The conditions of the water vary between each body of water with a pH ranging from 6.5-8.5 and an average water temperature of 77°F. However, some parts have been known to reach 92°F.